KittenMittons/EET321_Lab5/README.md

 ##Notes:
 - Direct measurements do not work properly in C# just yet.
 Hopely you don't get this far before this is fixed.
 - Use the DSO for direct measurements.
 The analog scopes are way too inaccurate at these frequencies.
 For the other steps either the digital or analog scopes will do.
+- The references in C# should be working fine, but just in case they don't follow the steps in: "How to Add Reference to C#.txt".